 Ohe’o Gulch and the Seven Sacred Pools – Mile Marker 41.5

-Pipiwai Bamboo Trail – Mile Market 41.5
+Pipiwai Bamboo Trail for Hikers – Mile Market 41.5

 If you take the traditional road route to Hana, you will need to turn around and return to Paia.
 Depending on the time, you may want to stop at some other places this guide didn’t consider a “must-see.”
 I recommend the Garden of Eden Arboretum and Botanical Gardens.